opencredit/BadgeOS-LearnDash-Add-on/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed: Issues changing the amount of times a step must be completed for non-LearnDash activities.

 = 1.0.1 =
 * Fixed: Issues with LearnDash steps UI not hiding when switching to non-LearnDash based step type.
 * Fixed: Step count field not re-enabling when switching to non-LearnDash based step type.